 How to access the Women’s House

-The best way to access our service is for women to drop in between Monday and Friday from 8.30am to 12pm to discuss their needs with our duty worker.
+The best way to access our service is for women to drop in between Monday to Friday from 8.30am to 1pm to discuss their needs with our duty worker (last appointment at 12pm).
 A referral is NOT required.

 Workers from other services are welcome to come and introduce women to our service in person.